-Michelle went on to perform three gigs at the New York City run of Joe’s NYC Bar in January this year, and she’s about to guest star as our house musician for the full Orlando Fringe run of the show.
+Michelle went on to perform three gigs at the New York City run of Joe’s NYC Bar in January 2017, and she also guest starred as our house musician for the full Orlando Fringe run of the show in May 2017.

-It’s a retrospective of her Grammy-nominated albums, wrapped up in an exploration of her controversial career.
-Expect world-class music, sassy banter, and a good time.
+Truth vs Reality is a retrospective of her Grammy-nominated albums, wrapped up in an exploration of her controversial career.

 Texas’s badass Godmother of Americana touches the third rail yet again.
 Arrested for peaceful protest.
 Ridiculed for dissecting the censored history of blackface.
 Blacklisted for antagonising virtual-media zombies.
 Notoriously blacklisted as the world’s greatest homophobe.
 This August, triple Grammy nominated artist Michelle Shocked celebrates the 30th anniversary since the launch of her Mercury Trilogy (Short Sharp Shocked, Captain Swing, and Arkansas Traveler) with a triumphant victory lap bringing her electrifying shows to a self-medicating world that needs to wake the f*ck up.